-Mini golf, although exciting as traditional golf, are played by regular folks and people who desire a thrilling time.
+Mini golf, although as exciting as traditional golf, is played by regular folks and people who desire a thrilling time.

-Most times, folks play mini golf just for the fun of it.
+Most times, people play mini-golf just for the fun of it.

 Amateur trophies, mild competition, and zero professionalism.

 Nothing super serious — use a putter to putt the ball into the hole.

 Well, that’s not entirely true!

 Mini golf is much more than a regular outdoor fun activity.
 If you’ve got an inherent competitive spirit, you will get to feel like Tiger Woods, and also experience lots of excitement and thrills.

 Yes, mini-golf is not entirely like what you see professionals play on TV, but you get emotional pumps like the champions that compete on an elite level.

 Here’s the thing, mini-golf and traditional golf all share the same fundamental principles.
 Also, folks who desire to play at an elite level can learn a thing or two from mini-golf.

 If mini-golf is quite similar to traditional golf, what is the difference?